Former KKK leader was arrested for anti-abortion activism after he was ordained a Catholic Priest

 August 23, 2017

-A Catholic priest who was a leader of the Ku Klux Klan has a long criminal rap sheet for extremist political activities extending over two-decades, including after he was ordained by the Catholic church, according to numerous court documents, spokesmen for the church, and interviews with former fellow Klansmen.
+A Catholic priest who was a leader of the Ku Klux Klan has a long criminal rap sheet and résumé for extremist political activities extending over two-decades, including after he was ordained by the Catholic church, according to numerous court documents, spokesmen for the church, and interviews with former fellow Klansmen.

 Father William Marx Aitcheson, now of the Catholic Diocese of Arlington, Virginia, was revealed this week as a former Ku Klux Klan leader in Maryland.
 In the 1970’s, he was charged with assassination threats, cross burnings, bomb plots, and a variety of other state and federal crimes while a leader of a secretive unit of the KKK tasked with carrying out terrorist actions, according to several of his former Klan cohorts, Maryland court records, and FBI documents.